ASICS Novablast 6: India Release Date, Price & What to Expect

 Frequently Asked Questions — ASICS Novablast 6 India

-No official India pricing has been announced.
-Based on the Novablast pricing trajectory — v4 launched at ₹12,999 and v5 at ₹13,999–14,999 — and accounting for the expected midsole upgrade to FF Turbo², we estimate the Novablast 6 will launch in India between ₹15,999 and ₹17,999.
-The use of premium foam currently reserved for higher-end models makes a price increase very likely.
-We will update this page with confirmed pricing the moment ASICS India announces it.
+ASICS has confirmed a global price of $150 (US) and €160 (Europe).
+No India pricing has been announced.
+Based on the Novablast pricing trajectory — v4 at ₹12,999 and v5 at ₹13,999–14,999 — and the confirmed global price step-up, we estimate the Novablast 6 will launch in India between ₹15,999 and ₹17,999.
+This page will update with confirmed INR pricing the moment ASICS India announces it.

 Leave a Comment